A. K. M. Bahauddin: Career

 Bahauddin was re-elected to Parliament from Comilla-6 in 2018 as a candidate of Awami League in a landslide.
 He had received 296 thousand votes while is closest rival, Md Aminur Rashid of Bangladesh Nationalist Party, had received 18 thousand votes.

-AKM Bahauddin Bahar, the Awami League candidate, won the Cumilla-6 seat in the 2024 National Election with 132,210 votes, defeating his closest competitor, Anjum Sultana Seema, who represented the Eagle symbol.
+He won the Comilla-6 seat in the 2024 National Election with 132,210 votes, defeating his closest competitor, Anjum Sultana Sima, who represented the Eagle symbol.

-Bahauddin request Comilla District administration to demolish Birchandra Ganapathagar (also known as Cumilla Town Hall) and replace it with a modern structure.
+Bahauddin request Comilla District administration to demolish Birchandra Ganapathagar (also known as Comilla Town Hall) and replace it with a modern structure.
 The Daily Star was critical of the decision and described the 135 year old town hall as "historic".
 He is an advisor to the town hall.
 Following protests of the decision the Ministry of Cultural Affairs called for a mass hearing to decide the fate of the town hall.
 Anjum Sultana Sima, Member of Parliament from reserved seat, blamed Bahauddin for instigating the demolition of the town hall.
 His supporters crowded the mass hearing and left no room for citizens to participate on 20 December 2020.

 Bahauddin threatened the deputy director of Department of Environment in Comilla District, Shawkat Ara Kol, after she had inspected a site of Roads and Highway Department for environmental impact.
 She had also issued notices to contractors of the Roads and Highway Department.

-In 2023, During the celebration of minority community he made a derogatory statements about a Hindu festival and even attacking Hindus, Bahauddin calls ‘Durga-puja’ as an ‘Alcohol Festival’.
-Bangladesh Hindu Buddhist Christian Unity Council organised protests against Bahauddin Bahar’s comments that reportedly hurt Hindu sentiments.
-His supporters attack those minority group in Cumilla.
+In 2023, During the celebration of minority community he made a derogatory statements about a Hindu festival and even attacked Hindus, Bahauddin called 'Durga Puja' as an 'Alcohol Festival'.
+Bangladesh Hindu Buddhist Christian Unity Council organised protests against Bahauddin Bahar's comments that reportedly hurt Hindu sentiments.
+His supporters attacked the minority group in Comilla.

 Following the fall of the Sheikh Hasina led Awami League government, Bahauddin's home in Comilla was burned down and vandalized in February 2025.